brysonsy/brysonsy.github.io/The-Journey.md

 ## Project Management

 As a budding programmer, I haven't had the chance to work in many groups yet, with the biggest group I have worked in being three people including myself.
+So, when we were tasked with our final group project, it was a great oppurtunity for me to learn how to collaborate with other programmers.